opf/openproject/docs/system-admin-guide/integrations/one-drive/README.md

 - Link files and folders stored in OneDrive/SharePoint with OpenProject work packages
 - View, open and download files and folder linked to a work package via the Files tab

+The goal here is to provide a *Document Library*, embedded in a SharePoint site, as a file storage system for OpenProject.

 > Note: This guide only covers the integration setup.
 Please go to
 > our [OneDrive/SharePoint integration user guide](../../../user-guide/file-management/nextcloud-integration/) to learn
 > more about how to work with the OneDrive/SharePoint integration.